go-sphere/go-sphere.github.io/content/docs/guides/error-handling.md

 ```

 Generate and Use in Go
-- Add the plugin to `buf.gen.yaml` (see Toolchain → protoc-gen-sphere-errors)
+- Add the plugin to `buf.gen.yaml` (see Components → Generators → protoc-gen-sphere-errors)
 - After generation, use the typed helpers in your services:

 ```go